 - Inversion: “Aimes-tu Paris?”

-- Street/Informal French: “Tu aimes Paris?” (which will sound like “tem Pari” in modern glided French).
+- Modern/Informal French: “Tu aimes Paris?” (which will sound like “tem Pari” in modern glided French).

-The street French way is seldom explained in traditional classes or study guides.
+The modern French way is seldom explained in traditional classes or study guides.
 Unfortunately, it’s the most commonly used form.

 The next one is “Tu fais quoi ?” (it sounds like “tufaykwa” in modern French) “What are you doing (right now or for a living/ what are you studying)?”